-As our title implies, the distinctive feature of our support for former thoroughbred racehorses is in the provision of sanctuary.
+As our title implies, the distinctive feature of our support for former racehorses is in the provision of sanctuary.
 Sanctuary from the danger that they may be put down for economic or social reasons whilst, with the right care and attention, they are still perfectly capable of enjoying a good quality of life.
 Or worse still get passed down to owners who are unable to look after them properly, abuse them or export them illegally for slaughter.

+The British thoroughbred breeding and racing industries aspire to be world-leaders in implementing the highest standards of equine welfare, and the racing industry is increasingly dedicating attention and funding to underpin worthwhile careers for thoroughbreds after their formal racing careers – and rightly so.
+But the authorities cannot dictate the care of horses after racing, they can only advise and exhort new owners to do what is right by their charges.
 Of course there are lots of thoroughbred owners who can and do care for their horses for life.
-And there are many small equine establishments, where proprietors will take on and care for older horses.
-But they are dispersed all over the country and we do not hear nearly enough about these unsung heroes: this aspect of thoroughbred welfare is taken for granted.
+And there are many small equine establishments where proprietors will take on and care for older horses.
+But they are dispersed all over the country and we do not hear nearly enough about these unsung heroes.

 A racehorse may live another twenty years after retiring from racing, but thoroughbred horses are versatile and responsive to new careers, in dressage, show jumping, cross-country, endurance, hunting or simply hacking.
 For many the transition is simply and successfully achieved.
 For some thoroughbreds, either as a result of disposition or injury, expert help is required to make that transition.
 Even horses which cannot be ridden can have happy, contented lives as companions for more active horses.